Men's Hair Care Manual

 Shampoo no more than once a day, if possible, only 3-4x a week.
 Dry/flat hair from shampooing too much is the number one cause of thinning hair (outside of genetics).
 There is also no need to rinse and repeat, that was a marketing tactic made up by giant personal care companies to make more money.

 What’s the purpose and is it necessary?
 Each hair strand is covered in tiny cells which look a bit like fish scales.
 Damage to these cells causes them to stick out, which makes the hair to look dull, rough and out of condition.
-Men's hair conditioners work by smoothing down these scales so your hair looks smooth, softer, and shiny again – in other words, they’re moisturizers for your hair.
+Men's hair conditioner works by smoothing down these scales so your hair looks smooth, softer, and shiny again.
+The best men's hair conditioner is a natural moisturizer for your hair.
 All men's hair types, even greasy hair, benefit from conditioning (if you have greasy hair, use a conditioner for men only in moderation 1-2x a week).

-Whether a men's conditioner is necessary is a personal choice, if you feel your hair is dull and not very shiny looking, you should probably use a men's hair conditioner after every shampoo.
-We recommend everyone use a conditioner at least 1-2x a week.
+Is your hair is dull and lacking a healthy, natural shine?
+If so, you use a men's hair conditioner after every other shampoo.
 For more advice based upon specific hair types:

 In all cases, it is important to choose a sulfate-free men’s hair conditioner in your men's hair care routine.
 Sulfates make a conditioner lather but also causes over drying, which defeats the entire purpose of a conditioner (the vast majority of conditioners contain sulfates).